Terre Haute South Vigo High School

 Terre Haute South Vigo High School is a public high school located in Terre Haute, Indiana.
+It is a part of the Vigo County School Corporation.
 As the name implies, the school's district covers the southern portion of Terre Haute, as well as most of southern Vigo County, the county in which Terre Haute is located.
+Its attendance area includes the municipality of Riley.

 The school is located at 3737 S 7th St, Terre Haute, Indiana 47802.

 History

 It was first constructed in 1971 along with Terre Haute North Vigo High School.
 It is located near the northern edge of Honey Creek Township at 7th and Davis streets.
 Most of the school is one story.
 It contains Terre Haute's only planetarium, the Allen Memorial Planetarium.

-Terre Haute South Vigo High is a consolidation of Terre Haute William H. Wiley High School (1912-1971) and Honey Creek High School (1926-1971).
+Terre Haute South Vigo High is a consolidation of Terre Haute William H. Wiley High School (1912–1971) and Honey Creek High School (1926–1971).
 Honey Creek was involved in earlier consolidations as Blackhawk High (1919–71), Pimento High (1919–61), Prairie Creek High (1917–61), Prairieton High (1924–27) were consolidated into Honey Creek.
 Wiley itself was the second high school in Terre Haute, opening in 1912.

 After its founding, North added students from Terre Haute State High (a 'laboratory school' for Indiana State University) in 1978.
 The 'lab school' continued to educate elementary students through 1992.

 Terre Haute W. Wiley HS Gym (pictured) was the home of Indiana State basketball from 1923 to 1928.